csc-training/summerschool/hpc-ai/docs/02-parallel-ai.md

 ::::::

-# ZeRO: Advance Data Parallelism
+# ZeRO: Advanced Data Parallelism
 - Issue with DP: Full optimizer states and gradients duplicated on every GPU.
   - Not efficient with VRAM
 - ZeRO Idea: Partition optimizer states, gradients, and parameters across GPUs.